the-programmers-hangout/website/src/content/site/bots.md

 ## Emourge

 **Description:** Emourge tracks emote usage.
-We use this to help us identify the least used emotes incase we want to add some new ones!
+We use this to help us identify the least used emotes in case we want to add some new ones!

 **Source:** https://github.com/dfireBird/emourge-mongo

 ## Hawk

-**Description:** Hawk manages nickname prefixes & suffixes.
-It adds 🔨 to staff nicks and organises the occasional nick party!
+**Description:** Hawk manages nicknames and organises the occasional nick party!

 **Source:** https://github.com/the-programmers-hangout/Hawk